Amy Macdonald — Life in a Beautiful Light

 The Days Of Being Young & Free takes a more organised approach.
 Decorated with soaring dynamics and a beautiful vocal performance, it’s a genuine uplifting-mood piece full of spirit and sound.
 It’s a track that best displays Macdonald’s flair for original ideas.

 Delicate vocal melodies weave around finger-picked guitars.
 Two Worlds brings the 13-track album to a close.
 With thoughtful lyrics teamed with tales of snatched moments, it proves to be a dramatic and skilful ending to a sometimes sweeping yet sometimes angular album.

-Life In A Beautiful Light is looser and darker than previous affairs, and it may be Macdonald’s most recognised effort yet.
-Life In A Beautiful Light will be released on 11th June 2012.
+Life in a Beautiful Light is looser and darker than previous affairs, and it may be Macdonald’s most recognised effort yet.

 Standout track – 4th of July

 Life in a Beautiful Light is released by Vertigo on 11th June 2012.